Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Microarchitecture

 \subsection{Global Stall}

 In our current implementation, the privileged core is connected to a 128 KiB direct-mapped, write-allocate, write-back cache backed by a DRAM bank.
-The cache is implemented using 4 URAMs and has a fixed latency whether an access misses or hits.
-A cache miss triggers a DRAM access, which stalls all cores and the NoC until the DRAM access is complete.
-Therefore, from the compiler's point of view, a global memory access appears to all cores as a fixed latency operation independent of DRAM latency.
+The cache is implemented using 4 URAMs.
+Accesses to the cache preemptively stall all cores and the NoC until completed, whether that access is a hit or miss.
+Therefore, from the compiler's point of view, a global memory access appears to all cores with fixed latency independent of DRAM latency.

-Implementing the stall by routing a global signal from the cache to each core does not scale to hundreds of cores.
+Implementing the stall by routing a global signal from the cache to each core would not scale to hundreds of cores.
 Instead, we take advantage of the FPGA's clock gating primitives to achieve this functionality.
 All parts of Manticore that operate in strict lockstep (the cores and the NoC) reside in the \emph{compute} clock domain.
-The rest of the logic that deals with non-determinism resides in the \emph{control} clock domain (see \figRef{manticore_array}).
+The rest of the logic that deals with non-determinism reside in the \emph{control} clock domain (see~\figRef{manticore_array}).
 The two domains are frequency-matched and phase-aligned.
-The logic in the control domain has the ability to \emph{halt} or \emph{resume} the compute clock with a global clock buffer. \figRef{manticore_array} highlights these two clock domains.
+The logic in the control domain can \emph{halt} or \emph{resume} the compute clock with a global clock buffer as highlighted in~\figRef{manticore_array}.

 We took great care in implementing the clock gating logic to minimize its effect on scalability.
 For instance, there is no logic delay from the clock enable signal to the clock buffer that receives it.
 The result is that clock gating logic is nearly independent of the number of cores.